Risk Appetite vs Risk Tolerance vs Risk Threshold

 - Financial Strength of the Organization

-According to PMBOK® Guide Risk Tolearnce is “Risk tolerance is the specified range of acceptable results.”
+According to PMBOK® Guide, “Risk tolerance is the specified range of acceptable results.”

 Risk tolerance indicates the sensitivity of an organization to risks.
-Critical projects causes the organizations to take more risks than uncritical projects.
+Critical projects force organizations to take more risks than uncritical projects.

 Example for Risk Tolerance

 Let’s assume that you are a sales manager of a real estate project.
-In order to speed up sales you proposed to your top management to make discounts.
+In order to speed up sales, you proposed to your top management making discounts.
 The sales price of a housing unit is 50,000 USD and the profit rate is %10.
-Your top management does not allow you to make discount for more than 7 % of 50,000 USD.
+Your top management does not allow you to make a discount for more than 7 % of 50,000 USD.
 This %7 is your organization’s tolerance limit in order to gain %3 profit.

-Another example is that, your organization will participate in a tender.
-According to your calculations, total project cost will be around 500,000 USD.
+Another example is that your organization decided to participate in a tender.
+According to your calculations, the total project cost will be around 500,000 USD.
 You decided not to bid for more than 15% of the total project cost.
 This 15% is your organization’s tolerance limit.

-According to PMBOK® Guide Risk Treshold is “The level of risk exposure above which risks are addressed and below which risks may be accepted.”
+According to PMBOK® Guide, Risk Threshold is “The level of risk exposure above which risks are addressed and below which risks may be accepted.”

-A threshold level is the level beyond which organization doesn’t want to tolerate the risk.
-The organization will not tolerate the risk above the treshold.
-Risk threshold is a quantified limit beyond which your organization can not pass.
+A threshold level is a level beyond which an organization doesn’t want to tolerate the risk.
+In other words, the organization will not tolerate the risk above the threshold.
+It is a quantified limit beyond which your organization cannot pass.

-Another example is that, your organization will participate in a tender.
-According to your calculations, total project cost will be around 500,000 USD.
+For the second example, your organization will participate in a tender.
+According to your calculations, the total project cost will be around 500,000 USD.
 You assembled a meeting with your top management and they told you that they cannot allow you to go beyond 80,000 USD, apart from the 500,000 USD.

-Your organization’s risk treshold for this project is 80,000 USD.
+Your organization’s risk threshold for this project is 80,000 USD.

 Risk Appetite vs Risk Tolerance vs Risk Threshold

-If you want to share something related with the topic, you can do through the comments section in below.
+If you want to share something related to the topic, you can do so through the comments section below.